 skip to Main Content

-At The Center for Anxiety & OCD at GroundWork Counseling in Orlando, we provide evidence-based treatment for children, teens, and adults struggling with various forms of OCD.
+At GroundWork in Orlando, we provide evidence-based treatment for children, teens, and adults struggling with various forms of OCD.

 You may wonder what it means when you or your child feel compelled to constantly count.
 This constant counting is a common compulsion of Obsessive Compulsive Disorder (OCD).
 Counting may be done mentally or out loud.
 Individuals with OCD may count things that don’t really need to be counted or make decisions by counting.
 Sometimes the person counts because it feels “right”.